Harnesser/tiny-spice-rs/doc/dev/devlog.md

     This is a personal project.
 It does not have to be rigourously tested.

+## 2023-09-23 Parameters - Numerical Literals
+Refactored the `multi_` subcircuit example to have 3 instantiations of the `system`.
+A system is:
+* A diode bridge subckt.
+* A series resistor, just to get a new node in the system
+* A resistor load `r_load` where the resistance is split up, again to get more nodes in the system.

+Each system has a different cap load.
+I'm running the sim to 5 ms which isn't that fast, tbh.
+A profiling job later?

+Can I get numeric literals for the primitives working again?

+## 2023-09-23 Parameters for Primitives
+Decided to keep primitive instantiations as actual instantiations until the circuit expansion phase.
+This means I can keep expressions in the instantiations, but the primitives themselves just have a value.
+I won't have to touch the engine code to do resolve bracket expressions or anything - this is all done when decending the hierarchy.

+Faoi laithar, the device paramters get default values.
+Next steps:
+1. Parse and apply parameters that are numeric literals
+2. Propagate and lookup single parameter bracket expressions in the form, e.g. `{rval}`.

 ## 2023-09-19 Parameters
 Parameters would be a nice addition to subcircuits.
 Maybe just allow 1 term in the expressions?